 Site valuations are not determined by the State Revenue Office but as part of the annual statewide general valuations process.

-2. I have not received a land tax assessment before, so why am I getting one now?
+I haven't received a land tax assessment before, so why am I getting one now?

 Taxable land you own in Victoria may have increased in value and taken you over the land tax threshold.
 You pay land tax if the total taxable value of all the Victorian land you own, individually or jointly, as at 31 December, is equal to or exceeds $250,000 ($25,000 for trusts).